Huawei/dockyard/README.md

 ![Dockyard](docs/dockyard.jpg "Dockyard")

 ## What is Dockyard
 Dockyard is an image hub for docker, rkt or other container engines.
+Its features include:
+- Image storage and meta discovery for popular container runtime such as docker and rkt.
+- Image distribution by P2P protocol.
+- Public and private repositories for users and organizations.
+- Built-in object storage engine and drivers.
+- Built-in object storage service.
+- Built-in container volume management for runtime with distributed file system.
+- Convert image object to distributed file-system for container mount and start directly.
+- Container image encryption and verification.

 ## How it works
 Please refer to [design](docs/design.md) for more information.